KTM 950 Super Enduro R: Technical Issues

 In its original form, the OEM fuel pump has electro-mechanical points providing actuation of the fuel diaphragm.
-These eventually fail, although owners report differing time periods of just a few 1,000km up to 30,000km.
+These eventually fail, although owners report differing time periods of just a few 1,000 km up to 30,000 km.
 The engine will run without a fuel pump, but only with a full fuel tank to provide sufficient head to the carburettors.
 Aftermarket fixes include replacement of the pump with a Facet pump, fitting a vacuum pump, or modifying the existing pump.
 A popular modification replaces the electro-mechanical points with an optical sensor and associated circuitry.